Okurimono - An interview with director Laurence Lévesque

 Why did you choose Shima Wada’s letters in particular?

-As in the case of Shima, the letters also helped recover elements of other people’s stories.
+As in the case of Shima, the letters also help recover elements of other people’s stories.
 Shima’s grandson didn’t know much about his grandmother’s story, nor did he know that he had an uncle who had died in the atomic bombing.
 The letters that Noriko handed to him brought some light on his family’s own history.

 There is also another layer of meaning to it.
-I didn’t want to use any archives in the film, like all the familiar images of the mushroom cloud.
-Hence, I turned to the sound of cicadas, which each of us knows well, as one of the ways to talk about the past, or more what’s left of the past and what’s still there, and what’s our connection to it.
+I didn’t want to use any archives in the film, like the images of the mushroom cloud.
+So I turned to the sound of cicadas, which each of us knows well, as one of the ways to talk about the past, or more what’s left of the past and what’s still there, and what’s our connection to it.
 Life goes on, and so does nature.
 The trees will grow back, and cicadas will resume screeching, but traces of the past will still be there.

 Could you talk about the poem ‘When I Was at My Most Beautiful’ by Noriko Ibaragi, which you incorporated in the film?